Android-App-Development-Instructory/RecyclerView-onClick/README.md

 This project is practice project of Recycler View on Click &amp; Data passing using Custom Adapter.

-## Will Learn this topic if built in this App:
+## Will Learn this topic if built this App:

 - How to create model class
 - How to design model design